TeachBooks/engineering-systems-optimization/book/pages/linear_constrained_optimization.md

 # Linear constrained optimization

-In this chapter, we'll cover how to apply `scipy.optimize.minimize` to unconstrained optimization problems.
+In this chapter, we'll cover how to apply `scipy.optimize.linprog` to linear constrained optimization problems.
 As a reminder, linear constrained optimization considers:

 ```{math}
 :label: linear_constrained_optimization